Delni/blog/content/posts/git-config-kungfu/index.en.md

 ![demo git lg](resources/gitlg.gif)

 Anyway.
-I personnally prefer to rebase on pull, to have a clean state and history.
+I personally prefer to rebase on pull, to have a clean state and history.
 To do so, put `rebase = merge` in the `[pull]` section.
 All together, the `.gitconfig` now looks like:

 ```toml